-Sanitary Sewer Overflow (Upstream)
+Sanitary Sewer Overflow from an Upstream Manhole

 The scattergraph signature of an SSO depends on the type of overflow and its position relative to a flow monitor.
-A profile view of an SSO that occurs upstream from a flow monitor is shown in Figure 3.
+A profile view of an SSO that occurs at a manhole located upstream from a flow monitor is shown in Figure 3.